Password (American game show): ABC: 1971–1975

 Goodson-Todman sold reruns of the CBS version to local stations via syndication in the late 1960s, and in some markets, they performed quite well in mid-morning or late-afternoon slots.
 This prompted ABC to contact Mark Goodson about reviving the game; this time around, Goodson agreed to have the show tape in Hollywood per ABC's wishes.
 Password would become Goodson-Todman's first show to be staged in Los Angeles full-time rather than New York City.
 The company eventually moved almost all production to southern California during the 1970s.
 The show was taped at ABC Studio TV-10, "The Vine Street Theater," in Hollywood and the ABC Television Center.

 The network slated Password to replace the cult soap Dark Shadows at 4:00 PM (3:00 Central) on April 5, 1971.
 Some of the more devoted Shadows fans threatened ABC with physical disruption of the first tapings of Password at the Hollywood studios.
-These plans never materialized and ABC went ahead, managing strong results against NBC's Somerset and reruns of Gomer Pyle, USMC on CBS.
+These plans never materialized, and ABC went ahead, managing strong results against NBC's Somerset and reruns of Gomer Pyle – USMC on CBS.

 ABC promoted the show to 12:30 PM (11:30 AM Central) on September 6, where it faced stronger challenges in the form of CBS' long-running Search for Tomorrow and NBC's The Who, What, or Where Game, which had been on for two years.
 Password held up well there for six months until the network moved it up a half-hour to 12:00 PM (11:00 AM Central) on March 20, 1972, for the new Hatos-Hall game Split Second.
 Password came in a solid second to NBC's Jeopardy! and out-performed three-year-old CBS soap Where the Heart Is.
 CBS replaced Heart on March 26, 1973, with the youth-oriented The Young and the Restless, causing Password and Jeopardy! to hit ratings trouble that year.

-Even though NBC moved Jeopardy! on January 7, 1974 from 12:00 PM to 10:30 AM (9:30 Central) in favor of Jackpot!, the ABC Password was sliding into third place.
+Even though NBC moved Jeopardy! on January 7, 1974, from 12:00 PM to 10:30 AM (9:30 Central) in favor of Jackpot!, the ABC Password was sliding into third place.
 In May, the show won the first-ever Daytime Emmy Award for Outstanding Game Show.
 A large Emmy statue then became part of the set's backdrop until the overhaul in November.

-Beginning on July 15, 1974, several gimmicks were tried to boost ratings.
-This included: